 "What are you scheming, Kefka?"
 Golbez called from across the hall.
 "What is it about Terra that you've 'got covered'?"

 "That mind of hers is all outta whack," Kefka laughed, waving a hand in the air and making a face.
-"I've been feeding her lies and false memories bit by bit.
+"I've been feeding her lies and promises and screwing with her powers.
+She doesn't have full control over him without Daddy to help her.
 At this rate she won't know her hand from a rock, much less be any threat to us!
-She barely remembers who she really is now!"
+She can barely cast a Fire spell without losing control!"
 As Kefka spoke, Sephiroth focused his gaze on him.
 Something in the mage's words rung as eerily familiar.
-Had Kefka been toying with Terra's memories as he had been toying with Cloud's?
+Had Kefka been toying with Terra's mind as he had been toying with Cloud's?
 The possibility struck a chord, and Sephiroth tucked Kefka's claim in the back of his mind to ponder later before stepping forward.

 "I've made similar progress with Cloud," Sephiroth announced.
 "His memory is full of holes now, and soon he will be mine to control.
 At that time, his allies shall die easily."